 Men of Worth is actively run by Project Directors Ian Walkden and Andy Wade, along with our other Director Helen Wade, who fulfills more of a supporting role.
 We are also ably supported by Edith Thompson.

 We had both been involved with Remembrance for many years, and we both thought it would be apt for us to work more closely together in this Project.
-Initially, it started out in 2004 as a desire to record the details of the men listed on the Oakworth War memorial in Holden Park, but soon developed into a larger need to include men from the village who were not actually listed on the memorial, and for various reasons were named on other local war memorials, often to do with their surviving family members moving elsewhere after the war.
+Initially, it started out in 2001 with a desire to record all of our local war graves and memorials in local cemeteries and then looking more directly at researching the details of the men listed on the Oakworth War memorial in Holden Park.
+This soon developed into a larger need to include men from the village who were not actually listed on the memorial, and for various reasons were named on other local war memorials, often to do with their surviving family members moving elsewhere after the war.
 Eventually it became clear that we would have to define boundaries for the Project and we settled on Keighley and the Worth Valley, and this is covered by the Bradford postcode districts of BD20, BD21 and BD22.
 We include Oxenhope in our research because this is an integral part of our local community although geographically it is not part of the Worth Valley.

 We would like to take this opportunity to thank some people for their inspiration, expert help and assistance with the research work of our project and help with displaying our exhibition material in the library.